RSvet/itbootcamp_final_selenium_project/README.md

 ## Page Objects

-The project follows the Page Object Model (POM) design pattern.
 Page objects are located in the `src/main/java/pages` directory.
 You can extend or modify them to accommodate changes in the application.